Spring Clean! Imbolc Astrology And Ritual…

 The very first flowers of spring, snowdrops are a gorgeous addition to your shelf.

-You will no doubt be reminded of the Roman Goddess and asteroid Vesta, Goddess of the Hearth – the hearth’s flame personified.
+Saint Brigid may well remind you of the Roman Goddess and asteroid Vesta, the Goddess of the Hearth – the hearth’s flame personified.
 She protected the home and family unit, and tended to the fire.

 Vestalia was a Roman religious festival in honor of Vesta, held from 7th to the 15th June, with continual burning of the sacred fire of Rome.